-The PIA decrements the value or count loaded into it once each interval until it reaches 0.
-It holds that 0 counts for one interval, then the counter flips to FF(HEX) and decrements once each clock cycle, rather than once per interval.
-The purpose of this feature is to allow the programmer to determine how long ago the timer zeroed out in the event the timer was read after it passed zero.
+The PIA decrements the value loaded into it once each interval until it reaches 0.
+It holds that 0 for one interval, then the value is flipped over to \$FF and decrements once each clock cycle, rather than once per interval.
+The purpose of this feature is to allow the programmer to determine how long ago the timer zeroed itself out in the event the timer was read after it passed zero.